jumezurike/AfaPrincipleSixteen/README.md

 ## Can we modularize this system so that divination systems from other parts of the globe would be codified?

-Yes we can especially when we view the whole process before prediction as another ML which constitutes training complexes over the years to address human problems.
-They are trained by humans first and and later by machines or other senses unbeknownst to man.
-Automatic training is involved here.
+Yes we can!
+Especially when we view the whole process before prediction as another ML which constitutes training complexes over the years to address human problems.
+They are trained by humans first, later by machines or other senses unbeknownst to man.
+Automatic training is involved here as in anything ML.
 In simple terms other methods could be engaged as a subset of artificial  intelligence. - I would rather say that AI is the application of ML.

+##Ths list so far:
-I Ching
+1. I Ching
-Wax pouring in cold water
+2. Wax pouring in cold water
-Afa/Ifa
+3. Afa/Ifa

 "Computer science mimics Afa Oracle - THE PRINCIPLES OF SIXTEEN.